 And of course, the flip side of that is not exactly true, meaning when the wins happen and when things are running on all cylinders, it’s easy to forget to reward yourself for your accomplishments and just focus on the things that aren’t quite up to your expectations.
 So as you are reflecting on the past year, don’t forget to look at at BOTH sides.
 Don’t forget to give yourself all of that credit and to be honest with yourself about where you have room to improve.

-As an aerialist, as an artist, and as an aerial coach, looking at those places that you have room to improve are going to help you grow.
+As an aerialist, as an artist, and as an aerial instructor, looking at those places that you have room to improve are going to help you grow.
 So you need to get past those feelings of “If if everything isn’t going exactly right, then I picked the wrong path.
 This path is too hard.
 That it would be easier to do what everyone else is doing.”

 So I want to give you an example.
 I have two wonderful little kittens that are totally adorable.
 Like, you look into their eyes and you lose yourself in the perfection of these little creatures.
 And my legs are shredded because they think that I am their personal cat tree.
 I can at the same time say that they are amazing, perfect little creatures.
 And I can also say that they in moments are driving me absolutely crazy.
 That I need to take steps to improve how I’m interacting with them, because I would like to show my legs sometimes and have them not be constantly on fire from all the scratches.
 So admitting to yourself that changes could be made, that changes need to be made, is only going to improve your relationship with your kittens, your partner, your coaching, your clients, your business, etc. You’re going to be able to show up in a way that is better for everyone around you.
 Just because you love something, just because it’s your passion, doesn’t mean that you can’t be honest about the things that drive you a little batty, because that’s how they (and you) get better.
 That’s how you grow.